mikedesu/raylib-rpg-c/src/MESSAGE.md

 - [x] **FIXED** some NPC races' unarmed attack animations are incorrect
 - [x] **FIXED** The bat's walk animation shouldn't be the attack animation

-Previous analysis suggestions you've brought up that I will eventually implement, or ideas that I've realized I need to handle:
+Previous analysis suggestions you've brought up that I will eventually implement, or ideas that I've realized I need to handle (**DO NOT BASED ANALYSIS ON THESE**)

 - [ ] NPCs moving into tiles too far away to see kind of "disappear" instead of moving into the tile
 - [ ] The way we handle race2str and str2race can be updated